gazebosim/gz-sim/examples/standalone/joystick/README.md

-Standalone program that publishes [gz::msgs::Joy](https://ignitionrobotics.org/api/msgs/5.6/classignition_1_1msgs_1_1Joy.html) messages from a joystick device using Ignition Transport.
+Standalone program that publishes [gz::msgs::Joy](https://ignitionrobotics.org/api/msgs/5.6/classignition_1_1msgs_1_1Joy.html) messages from a joystick device using Gazebo Transport.

 The mapping of joystick buttons to fields in the message is the same as [this](http://wiki.ros.org/joy).